Submit your story of personal resilience

 Who are we looking for?

-We are looking for a variety of cultural experiences, professional backgrounds, and demographics.
-Compassion fatigue is a universally human condition, and lessons on building resilience and overcoming burnout can come from anyone, anywhere.
+We want a variety of cultural experiences, professional backgrounds, and demographics.
+Lessons on building resilience and overcoming burnout can come from anyone, anywhere.

 What are we looking for?